Try a Free Live AI Golf Lesson TRY FREE

 • Tiger uses his body extremely well, so he's a good role model, but there are still individual preferences that may differ

-• Watch for great coil, getting stacked over the left side, sequencing in the downswing
+• Watch for great coil, getting stacked over the lead side, and proper sequencing in the downswing

 • Both golfers use a crossover release for maximum speed